JuliaData/DataFrames.jl/docs/src/man/querying_frameworks.md

 │ 12  │ 3     │ 12    │ 9      │
 ```

-You can find more details about how this package can be used on [DataFramesMeata.jl](https://github.com/JuliaStats/DataFramesMeta.jl) GitHub page.
+You can find more details about how this package can be used on the [DataFramesMeata.jl GitHub page](https://github.com/JuliaStats/DataFramesMeta.jl) GitHub page.

 ## Query.jl